The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - if you are taking medicines that can weaken the bones, such as anticonvulsants (eg, phenytoin) or corticosteroids (eg, prednisone)

+This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Eligard kit may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Eligard kit:

 Use Eligard kit as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Eligard kit is usually given every month (4 weeks) as an injection at your doctor's office, hospital, or clinic.
 If you will be using Eligard kit at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Eligard kit.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Do not use Eligard kit if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle.

 - Wear gloves when mixing and giving Eligard kit.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.